-Before Sending Your Kid To A Daycare Facility - Read This:
+Before Sending Your Kid to a Daycare Facility - Read This:

-What Are The Laws In Texas?
+What Are the Laws in Texas?

 What Are Your Rights?

-Let’s go over four things that you are entitled to according to the Texas Minimum Standards for Child-Care Centers guidelines:
+These are the four things that you are entitled to according to the Texas Minimum Standards for Child-Care Centers guidelines:

-- Visit & Inspect: You are entitled to visit the child-care center any time during the hours of operation to observe your child, observe program activities, inspect the building and grounds, and inspect the equipment available to your child.
+- Visit & Inspect: You are entitled to visit the childcare center any time during the hours of operation to observe your child, observe program activities, inspect the building and grounds, and inspect the equipment available to your child.
 You should use this right to observe your child and the facility as often as you can.

 - Posting: You are entitled to view certain postings child-care centers must post in a prominent and publicly accessible place where parents are able to see them.
-These postings include, but are not limited to, the center’s license, a letter or form from the most recent licensing inspection or investigation, the emergency evacuation plan and route, the activity plan for each group of children, the daily menu including all snacks and meals, and a list of current employees.
+These postings include but are not limited to, the center’s license, a letter or form from the most recent licensing inspection or investigation, the emergency evacuation plan and route, the activity plan for each group of children, the daily menu including all snacks and meals, and a list of current employees.
 These postings are to be present every day for your viewing.
 Be sure to review these postings as often as you can.
 It will help you monitor who is caring for your child, how often new employees are brought in, what types of activities are being conducted, and what food is being served.

 You can find a complete list of the required operational policies in section 746.501 of the Texas Minimum Standards for Child-Care Centers.
 Each child-care facility must provide a copy of their operational policies when the child is first enrolled in the center.
 This means that they should give you this without you ever having to ask them.
 Be sure to review it in detail and confirm that it contains everything it is supposed to under the law.

-You are entitled to much more as a parent and we strongly encourage every parent to read the Texas Minimum Standards for Child-Care Centers.
+You are entitled to much more as a parent, and we strongly encourage every parent to read the Texas Minimum Standards for Child-Care Centers.

 Check out our article on more rights parents have when it comes to their child being injured while at daycare: What Are My Rights As A Parent When Dealing With A Daycare Lawsuit?